-In today’s discussion, we are talking about Google Cloud Next 2019 event.
+In today’s discussion, we are talking about Google Cloud Next 2019 event, the annual event where it is all about Google Cloud.
 The event happened in San Francisco over the course of 4 days last week.
 We are bringing you the 6 main changes that Google has announced during the summit.

 Google surprised the world by the launch of a product that allows users to run applications on other platforms.
 The profit, after all, is in charging fees for compute time and storage allocations.
 The company says that the reason behind it is the demand from customers.
 However, another reason behind it is, of course, the fact that it allows Google to differentiate itself from its competitors.